deltachat/deltachat-pages/_posts/2018-10-22-openpgpsummit.md

 ---
-title: OpenPGPSummit 2018: The ecosystem is moving ...
+title: "OpenPGPSummit 2018: The ecosystem is moving ..."
 author: holger
 ---